-C. Basis of consolidation
+B. Basis of consolidation

-The regulatory accounting statements incorporate the financial statements of the Company and its subsidiaries.
+The consolidated financial statements incorporate the financial statements of the Company and its subsidiaries.
 A subsidiary is defined as an entity controlled by the Company.
 Control is achieved where the Company has the power to affect the returns of an entity to which it is exposed or to which it has rights.